Skip to main content

 • The EIAR,

-• Any submissions or observations made to the Board in accordance with the statutory provisions,
+• Any submissions or observations made to the Commission in accordance with the statutory provisions,

 • Assessment of the significant effects of the proposed development on the environment,